www.AlgonquinAdventures.comLocationwww.AlgonquinAdventures.com

 Because a lake is small doesn't mean that it can't have powerful wind whipping across it.

-Right: With shoreline trees blocking a west wind, this creek valley is almost calm.
+Left: With shoreline trees blocking a west wind, this creek valley is almost calm.
 However, should the wind shift, this creek valley could become a demanding paddle.

 If a lake is located at the downwind end of a marsh, bog or valley, the wind will be quite high before it even arrives at open water.
 For the same reason, what may appear on a map to be a narrow, twisting and sheltered creek may have large open areas of windswept bog-mat or grass on either side that rise only a foot above the creek and offer no appreciable wind protection.
 In addition, such creeks often twist back and forth upon themselves with much more actual paddling distance than the map portrays.